 - C. Permit required.
-It shall be unlawful to use, establish, maintain, operate, occupy, rent or lease any property as a short-term rental without first having obtained a short-term rental permit. - D. Short-term rentals shall be permitted in all residential districts as indicated in § 223-2A, subject to the requirements set forth in this section.

-E. Permit application.

-- (1) An application for a short-term rental permit shall be filed before the dwelling unit, or a room or group of rooms or other living or sleeping space, or any other space is advertised for short-term rental, and if the spaces are not advertised, then such permit shall be obtained before said space is leased or rented. - (2) Issuance of a short-term rental permit requires submission of an application to the Building Department and payment of the processing fee set forth in the City fee schedule. - (3) The form and content of the permit applications shall be as determined from time to time by the Building Department and shall contain such information and materials as the Building Department deems necessary to determine the sufficiency of the application.
-Such application shall contain, at a minimum: - (i) The name and address, e-mail address, and contact numbers of all property owners; and
+It shall be unlawful to use, establish, maintain, operate, occupy, rent or lease any property as a short-term rental without first having obtained a short-term rental permit. - D. Short-term rentals shall be permitted in all zoning districts subject to the requirements set forth in this section. - E. Permit application. - (1) An application for a short-term rental permit shall be filed before the dwelling unit, or a room or group of rooms or other living or sleeping space, or any other space is advertised for short-term rental, and if the spaces are not advertised, then such permit shall be obtained before said space is leased or rented. - (2) Issuance of a short-term rental permit requires submission of an application to the Building Department and payment of the processing fee set forth in the City fee schedule. - (3) The form and content of the permit applications shall be as determined from time to time by the Building Department and shall contain such information and materials as the Building Department deems necessary to determine the sufficiency of the application.
+Such application shall contain, at a minimum:

-- (ii) Government issued proof of residency of each owner with picture ID (driver's license, passport, etc.); and - (iii) A copy of the deed for the property to be used as a short-term rental and a copy of the most recent tax bill. - (iv) Copy of utility bill in owner's name. - (v) The property address; the total number of dwelling units located within the building; the total number of bedrooms and bathrooms inside the building; the total number of dwelling units and individual bedrooms proposed for short-term rental use; the location of each such dwelling unit or individual bedroom within the building; and the number of persons to be accommodated in each short-term rental area; and - (vi) The number of existing on-site parking spaces, and the number of available on-site parking spaces for short-term rentals; - (vii) Certification from a New York State licensed professional engineer or licensed architect, or certification from a fire sprinkler company, that the short-term rental property has a working fire sprinkler system installed; and - (viii) A signed and notarized certification in a form acceptable to the City Clerk by each property owner attesting to the fact that the owner resides at the property and it is the owner's domicile (primary residence); that the property is fit for human habitation and safe; that the property owner will comply with all of the conditions and restrictions of the permit; that no portion of the area used for short-term rentals will utilize a cellar or attic, or any portion thereof, as habitable space unless it meets the requirements of the International Fire, Residential and Building Codes or successor law; that the property is in compliance with all the provisions of this Article, the applicable provisions of the City Code, the International Fire, Building and Maintenance Codes; and the required building permits and certificates of occupancy are in place for all existing structures on the property; and - (4) All permits issued pursuant to this section shall be for a period of two years and shall be renewable for subsequent two-year terms upon application, conformance with this section and payment of the permit fee. - (5) If the status of the information changes during the course of any calendar year, it is the responsibility of the owner to submit such changes to the Building
+- (i) The name and address, e-mail address, and contact numbers of all property owners; and - (ii) Government issued proof of residency of each owner with picture ID (driver's license, passport, etc.); and - (iii) A copy of the deed for the property to be used as a short-term rental and a copy of the most recent tax bill. - (iv) Copy of utility bill in owner's name. - (v) The property address; the total number of dwelling units located within the building; the total number of bedrooms and bathrooms inside the building; the total number of dwelling units and individual bedrooms proposed for short-term rental use; the location of each such dwelling unit or individual bedroom within the building; and the number of persons to be accommodated in each short-term rental area; and - (vi) A signed and notarized certification in a form acceptable to the City Clerk by each property owner attesting to the fact that the owner resides at the property and it is the owner's domicile (primary residence); that the property is fit for human habitation and safe; that the property owner will comply with all of the conditions and restrictions of the permit; that no portion of the area used for short-term rentals will utilize a cellar or attic, or any portion thereof, as habitable space unless it meets the requirements of the International Fire, Residential and Building Codes or successor law; that the property is in compliance with all the provisions of this Article, the applicable provisions of the City Code, the International Fire, Building and Maintenance Codes; and the required building permits and certificates of occupancy are in place for all existing structures on the property if applicable; and - (vii) Such other information as the City may require. - (4) All permits issued pursuant to this section shall be for a period of two years and shall be renewable for subsequent two-year terms upon application, conformance with this section and payment of the permit fee. - (5) If the status of the information changes during the course of any calendar year, it is the responsibility of the owner to submit such changes to the Building